ben-ng/phonegap-air/README.md

 **manifest.assets**

 An array of URLs to prime the app's cache with.
 The content will be associated with the URL, so if if you wish to change the content, you must provide a unique URL or existing clients will continue using the old data.
+Assets are not updated over the air to save bandwidth; the resources will be lazily loaded as needed.

 **manifest.message**